le-doux/bitsy/docs/docs/tools/exitsandendings/index.md

 ### Ending

 A location that triggers the end of the Bitsy game.
-Locks and transition effects can't be used for endings, but custom dialog can be added.
+Transition effects cannot be added, but a lock may still be added by using the [dialog tool](../dialog).
+In a locked ending the game will return the player to the room they were previously in if the lock condition is false.

 ## Features